uday2444/violet-robin/src/pages/index.md

       Consulting For Services That VOW Future Business Success, You Design We Serve
     actions:
-      - label: Get Your Ticket Today!
+      - label: Explore Our Services
         url: /about
         style: primary
     align: center